JOHN HEMMING-CLARK:THE ONLY INDIVIDUAL TO HAVE STOOD IN COUNCIL, LONDON ASSEMBLY, PARLIAMENTARY BY- AND GENERAL ELECTION – AND WON IN NONE OF THEM.

 I was born John Stanley [father's name] David [born on St David's Day] Clark in Woking Maternity Hospital that subsequently, rather appropriately, became a family planning clinic.
 I gained the Charles [family name] and Hemming [mother's maiden name] bits later on.
 I grew up in Crockenhill, Kent where my father was the local vicar and Nicky "Topper" Headon's (former drummer in The Clash) was the primary school headmaster.
 I moved to Bickley, then Bromley, before settling in Chislehurst, Kent when I married.
 I have lived on the same corner (in three different houses!) of Chislehurst since 1988 including a spell at 5 Holbrook Lane, the childhood home of Alan Watts.

-I managed two years at Crockenhill C P Primary School where the headmaster was the father of Nicky “Topper” Headon who was also a pupil at the school and who went on to become a drummer in The Clash.
+I managed two years at Crockenhill C P Primary School.
 I then attended Sevenoaks Preparatory School and studied alongside Paul Downton who subsequently became a Kent and England wicket-keeper.
 I then moved to King’s School, Rochester and was in the same class as D J Pete Tong.
 Whilst I was "I'm with the disco" to gatecrash private parties in Meopham with fellow DJ Steve Harris, Pete was already playing the Woodville Halls in Gravesend and, whilst in the sixth form at King's, Pete came into school one morning having, aged just 17, come second in a nationwide DJing competition sponsored by the Tea Council and judged by David "Kid" Jensen.
 I've no idea why I remember this, nor do I know who came first!
 When I first met Pete he was something of a rocker and I still have his copy of Deep Purple's "Made in Japan," complete with handwritten cataloguing reference, that he sold me when he was having a clear-out to raise some cash to buy some new dance records.

 After school I worked for Barclays Bank, rising to the dizzy heights of cashier at Swanley branch before being promptly moved to Gravesend branch as Swanley branch was home to many nearby Crockenhill residents’ accounts.
 The branch manager said that I would have to move as too many customers were complaining that I was able to see how much money they had, “not that any of them have much,” he rather arrogantly added.
 I ended my Barclays’ days working part-time at the staff training centre and as a junior loans’ officer in Gravesend branch.
 I left after, following a rearrangement of holiday rotas, I had to take my summer holiday in November.

 I then worked in London at London Interstate Bank, Banco de Sabadell and State Bank of South Australia.
-This latter bank went spectacularly bust after I left in 1988 to concentrate on working self-employed as a publisher of Bank League Tables.
+This latter bank went spectacularly bust after I left in 1988 to concentrate on editing Bank League Tables.

 Through a rather tenuous connection I found myself playing the part of Antonia de Sancha's husband in "The Pieman," a very-low budget film intended to launch the career of an aspiring producer.
 However, due to its notoriety it played its part in the downfall of cabinet minister David Mellor.